arsscriptum/PowerShell.PersistentPathStack/README.md

 ## The difference between Push/Pop-PersistentPath and Push/Pop-Location

-At first, using Push-Location and Pop-Location may seem like using the cd command to navigate to a location.
+At first, using Push-PersistentPath and Pop-PersistentPath may seem like using the cd command to navigate to a location.
 To some extent, it is.
-However, these two cmdlets provide additional value that Push/Pop-Location does not provide.
+However, these two cmdlets provide additional value that Push/Pop-PersistentPath does not provide.

 When you use Push/Pop-PersistentPath followed by a drive path, you move to that location and the location is saved so that you can retrieve that location in another powershell session or even after a reboot.
 You can use Push/Pop-PersistentPath with any PSDrive.
 Working with the registry provider is like working with the file system provider.
 In this next example, use the same commands, Push-Location and Pop-Location, as before.
 This time, use two registry paths: